WORLD LITERATURE I (ENG 251)

 This Unit will introduce you to material ranging from amazing adventures to philosophical questioning of good and evil, divinity and destiny.
 You will learn about the different ways that mythic, "epic" material can be handled in different civilizations.

 You will have a choice in this Unit: either you may do one Activity for each of the three reading groups, or you may do two Activities for one reading group and one for another, skipping the third.
 It's up to you.
 If you decide to do two Activities for one reading, be sure to label each one as a separate Activity.
-For example, you would do an Activity 3 for the Odyssey and then an Activity 4 for the Odyssey.
+For example, you could do an Activity 3 for the Odyssey and then an Activity 4 for the Odyssey.
 This would give you a chance to spend more time on one of the readings, if you wished to do so.

 You will read the Odyssey--a Greek masterpiece that focuses on the dangers of returning from the Trojan War to a hostile home.
 The clever survivor is Odysseus, who is protected by the goddess Athena.
 The tragic character who serves as a warning for all returning military adventurers is King Agamemnon, murdered in his bath by his wife, Clytemnestra.